ksmzn/chrome-extension-remote-code-webpack-boilerplate/README.md

-# Chrome Extension Webpack Boilerplate
+# Chrome Extension Webpack Boilerplate for Remote Script

 A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/)

-This repo is forked by @mizchi and modify to my custom (modernize and ts).
+This repo is forked by @ksmzn.

 ## Developing a new extension